cskevint/interview/checkbox_tree.md

 3. CSS should be contained in its own file which could be included in any application page.
 4. Component constructor takes in JSON data as demonstrated below.
 5. Provide a public API that retrieves the selection state of the component in JSON format (semi-checked is false).
 API result format is up to you.
-6. Submit code in a [JSFiddle](http://jsfiddle.net) (preferable) so that it can be easily viewed and analyzed.
+6. Submit code in a [JSFiddle](http://jsfiddle.net) so that it can be easily viewed and analyzed.

 ### Input for the Component